xavierpok/tp/docs/UserGuide.md

 * Commands that modify contacts' detail or create contacts, i.e. `add` and `edit`, time-stamp the contact with a last modified field.
   * `mark` is not considered as modifying contact's detail and hence does not change the last modified date.
-* Commands that accept indices as parameters can only accept positive integers less or equal than 2147483647, and a valid index <br>
+* Commands that accept indices as parameters can only accept positive integers less than or equal to 2147483647, and a valid index. <br>
-  * A valid index must be a positive integer between 1 and the minimum of {list size, 2147483647} (inclusive)
+  * A valid index must be a positive integer between 1 and the minimum of {displayed list size, 2147483647} (inclusive).
   * The index refers to the index number shown in the **displayed contact list**.
 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>